-The Division of Medicine has as its mission the performance of innovative, high-quality biomedical research and excellence in graduate teaching.
+The internationally renowned UCL Division of Medicine has as its mission the performance of innovative, high-quality biomedical research and excellence in graduate teaching.

 This MSc programme provides an opportunity for students to develop theoretical knowledge, understanding and practical skills in research methodology.
 These include statistical methods applied to medical research, drug development in a specific biomedical area or health specialty, and the ethics and governance of applied health research.

-Over the course of the year, students will have the opportunity to build a network of contacts from both academia and industry, increasing their future career prospects.
+Over the course of the year, students will have the opportunity to build a network of contacts from both academia and industry, improving their future career prospects.

 Course contact details